katyukha/odoo-helper-scripts/docs/README.md

 odoo-install --odoo-version 11.0        # no sudo required
 ```

-After this you wil have odoo and it's dependencies installed into *odoo-11.0* directory.
+After this you will have odoo and it's dependencies installed into *odoo-11.0* directory.

 This installation also creates *odoo-helper.conf* file inside project, which allows to use
 *odoo-helper* script to simplify interaction with this odoo installation.